sidekiq/sidekiq/docs/internals.md

 > RULE OF THUMB: **if you are using embedded mode, you should be monitoring the CPU usage of that process!**

 Note the other Threads enumerated above.
-The concurrency value controls how many Processor threads will be started but there are also separate threads for heartbeat, poller, manager and other internal services.
+The concurrency value controls how many Processor threads will be started but there are also separate threads for heartbeat, scheduler, and other internal services.
 These threads are relatively CPU-light but they still need regular, predictable access to the CPU for their own work.